StackStorm-Exchange/stackstorm-slack/README.md

 ## Actions

-The following two actions are provided by the Slack pack.
+The following actions are provided by the Slack pack.

 * ``post_message`` - Post a message to the specified channel using an incoming webhook.
 * ``post_attachment`` - Post an attachment to the specified channel using an incoming webhook.